adamaltmejd/cv/cv.md

 "Do engineering schools foster innovation?" with Daniel Metzger and Michael Böhm

 "The Formation of Prosocial Preferences in the Field" with David Birke and Egon Tripodi

-"How do financial circumstances shape individual preferences to save?" with Jonathan de Quidt

 # References